Dormouse: Relationship with humans

 The edible dormouse (Glis glis) was considered a delicacy in ancient Rome, either as a savoury appetizer or as a dessert (dipped in honey and poppy seeds).
 The Romans used a special kind of enclosure, a glirarium, to raise and fatten dormice for the table.
 It is still considered a delicacy in Slovenia and in several places in Croatia, namely Lika, and the islands of Hvar and Brač.
 Dormouse fat was believed by the Elizabethans to induce sleep since the animal put on fat before hibernating.

-In more recent years dormice have begun to enter the pet trade, though they are uncommon as pets and are considered an exotic pet.
+In more recent years, dormice have begun to enter the pet trade; however, they are uncommon as pets and are considered an exotic pet.
 The woodland dormouse (Graphiurus murinus) is the most commonly seen species in the pet trade.
 Asian garden dormice (Eliomys melanurus) are also occasionally kept as pets.

 Evolution

-The Gliridae are one of the oldest extant rodent families, with a fossil record dating back to the early Eocene.
-As currently understood, they descended in Europe from early Paleogene ischyromyids such as Microparamys (Sparnacomys) chandoni.
-The early and middle Eocene genus Eogliravus represents the earliest and most primitive glirid taxon; the oldest species, Eogliravus wildi, is known from isolated teeth from the early Eocene of France and a complete specimen of the early middle Eocene of the Messel pit in Germany.
-They appear in Africa in the upper Miocene and only relatively recently in Asia.
-Many types of extinct dormouse species have been identified.
-During the Pleistocene, giant dormice the size of large rats, Leithia melitensis, lived on the islands of Malta and Sicily.
+Dormice likely originated in Europe, with the earliest dormouse genus Eogliravus being known from the Early Eocene (around 48-41 million years ago) of France.
+Dormice were relatively undiverse in the Eocene, but considerably diversified during the Oligocene (34-23 million years ago).
+Their ability to hibernate may have emerged during this period.
+They reached an apex of diversity during the late Early Miocene (around 17 million years ago) when there were 18 genera and 36 species of dormice in Europe alone during this period.
+During this timespan, dormice represented the dominant group of rodents in Europe.

+The earliest Asian dormice are known from the early Miocene, and the Miocene saw the emergence of several of the modern genera of living dormice.
+The diversity of dormice saw continual decline until the middle Pliocene, when there was again a period of speciation, mostly driven by the diversification of the African Graphiurus, which first appeared during the Pliocene, while the diversity of European dormice remained relatively low compared to their Miocene peak.

+Several dormouse lineages experienced insular gigantism after being isolated on islands in the Mediterranean during the Pliocene and Pleistocene, the largest being the rabbit-sized Leithia of Sicily and Malta, the biggest ever.